-Kyle R. Hughes (PhD, Radboud University Nijmegen) is author of The Trinitarian Testimony of the Spirit: Prosopological Exegesis and the Development of Pre-Nicene Pneumatology.
+Kyle R. Hughes (PhD, Radboud University Nijmegen) is author of The Trinitarian Testimony of the Spirit: Prosopological Exegesis and the Development of Pre-Nicene Pneumatology (VCSup 147; Leiden: Brill, 2018).
 His research interests span the New Testament and Early Christianity.
-He lives with his wife and two small children just outside of Atlanta, GA, where he serves as History Department Chair at a local private high school.
+He lives with his wife and two young children just outside of Atlanta, GA, where he serves as History Department Chair in a local private high school.

 About the Blog